NZWRI provides high-quality research across a broad multidisciplinary programme concerned with people and work.

 |Ronny Tedestedt||Swati Nagar|

 Led by Professor Edwina Pio, University Director of Diversity, the Immigration and Inclusion Research Group is devoted to the promotion of a richer and more sophisticated understanding of immigration and work.
 Group members work innovatively through pragmatic, thoughtful and authoritative research.
+The group was awarded the Te Rangi Hiroa medal of the Royal Society of New Zealand in 2019.

 Through building a corpus of multidisciplinary research, the Immigration and Inclusion Research Group focuses on how immigrants, including refugees, navigate the world of work, religious diversity in the workplace, immigrant entrepreneurship and the impact of immigration norms on diasporas.
 The theoretical lenses of diversity and inclusion, critical management studies and positive organisational scholarship are emphasised.